 When teaming azelaic acid and tretinoin together an important factor you must take into consideration is using the correct combination and best percentages of each formula.
 For example, many scientific studies have shown the highest performing combination of 20% azelaic acid and 0.05% tretinoin cream will provide effective treatment for melasma and hyperpigmentation.
 With tretinoin helping to combat pigmentation to uneven skin tone and azelaic acid helping rid the skin of dead skin cells often which tends to make dark spots appear darker.
 Word of advice, stick to using this potent cocktail in your evening skincare routine as both ingredients increase the photosensitivity of the skin.
 Let tretinoin and azelaic acid overnight whilst you catch some beauty sleep and don’t forget to follow this with a high factor of sunscreen to protect the skin from UV exposure.

 I’ve mentioned this a few times over on The Beauty Insiders blog, but the product formulation each ingredient play an important role in how you use azelaic acid and tretinoin together.
 The general skin rule is applying your products from thinnest to thickest consistency, this will allow each product to absorb into the skin without having to compete with the physical barrier a thicker consistency would create.
-You’ll probably find that azelaic acid and tretinoin are formulated into similar products, most likely serums so allowing about 15 minutes in between applications will allow enough time for the product to fully absorb into the skin.
+You’ll probably find that azelaic acid and tretinoin are formulated into similar products, most likely serums or other thicker products so allowing about 15 minutes in between applications will allow enough time for the product to fully absorb into the skin.

-Should you use azelaic acid before or after retinol?
+What goes first azelaic acid or retinol?

 It is considered that applying azelaic acid after the type of retinol in are introducing into your routine, this will allow the skin to be prepared and ready for azelaic acid resulting in each product to absorb into the lower layers and get to work sloughing the build-up of dead skin cells, dirt, bacteria, and other impurities that often clog the pores leading to blackheads and other breakouts.